harrisoncramer/harrisoncramer.me/src/markdown-pages/building-a-powerful-neovim-configuration.md

 ![Gstatus](../images/inline_images/fugitive.png "You can add files, change commit messages, and more from within the status window.")

 Fugitive also gives a variety of other super useful commands that let you interact with the history of your repository.
-The most useful for me are `:Gedit` and `:Gread` commands which, respectively, open up a file or read a file from a specific commit.
+The most useful for me are `:Gedit` and `:Gread` commands which, respectively, open up the specified file (the `:Gedit develop:%` command opens a buffer of the current filename on the develop branch) or read a file (the `:Gread` command by itself restores the file to it's unmodified state on the current commit).
 These are super powerful when combined with Neovim's `%` symbol, which represents the current buffer.
 For instance, if you're in file `foo.js`, the command `:Gedit 30dks91:%` will open up `foo.js` in new buffer as it existed at the `30dks91` commit.
-You can easily restore an old version of a file like this or view an older version.

 Another helpful command is the `:Gvdiffsplit` command, which lets you see the difference between the current buffer and the same file at some point in the past.
 For instance, `:Gvdiffsplit HEAD~1:%` lets you see the difference between the current file and one commit back.